stephaneVercouillieBMID/slate/source/workingVersion.html.md

   ```
   >
  >### What are the JWKSet requirements?
- In Opend ID Connect 1.0 the important is the jwKset which is exposed on a public URL and the linked chain of certificates which is included in our trust store.
+ In Opend ID Connect 1.0 the important is the JWKSet which is exposed on a public URL and the linked chain of certificates which is included in our trust store.
  >
  This is 1 per partner.
 So in UAT 1, in Prod, for your 4 clients, it would be 1 JWKSet if it's under Norbloc name or 4 JWKSet if it's under each client name.
  >